Central Bank of Malta

+The Central Bank of Malta (Bank Ċentrali ta’ Malta) is the national central bank for Malta within the Eurosystem.
+It was the Maltese central bank from 1968 to 2007, issuing the Maltese lira.

-The Central Bank of Malta Act was originally published by means of Act XXXI of 1967.
+The Central Bank of Malta Act was originally published by means of Act XXXI of 1967, succeeded the Board of Commissioners of Currency of Malta which had been in operation since 1940.
 It has been amended a number of times, most recently by Acts I and IV of 2007 in order to provide for the bank's membership within the Eurosystem.

 The Central Bank of Malta is located in an early 20th-century building.
 Completed in 1924 as the Vernon Institute, or Vernon Club.
 The bank occupied the building since 1967, but made arrangement for the lease of the premises in 1968, with a contract lasting almost hundred years.
 The interior was eventually demolished in 1968, keeping the façade, to be redeveloped and housing the present Central Bank of Malta.
 In 2004, the building was bought from the Government of Malta by the bank.

 Governors

 Governors of the Central Bank of Malta since 1968.